User Decision Guidance with Selective Explanation Presentation from Explainable-AI

 \subsubsection{Task}

 We implemented {\PropMethod} in a stock trading simulator in which users get support from an XAI-based IDSS.
 Figure \ref{fig:screenshots} shows screenshots of the simulator.
 The simulation was conducted on a website.
-Participants were virtually given three million JPY and traded stocks for 60 days with a stock price chart (Fig. \ref{fig:screenshotA}), AI prediction of the future stock price, and explanations for the prediction (Fig. \ref{fig:screenshotB}).
+Participants were virtually given three million JPY and traded stocks for 60 days with a stock price chart, AI prediction of the future stock price, and explanations for the prediction.

 In the simulation, participants checked the opening price and a price chart for each day and decided whether to buy stocks with the funds they had, sell stocks they had, or hold their position.
 In accordance with Japan's general stock trading system, participants could trade stocks in units of 100 shares.
 Participants were asked to show their decision twice a day to clarify the influence of the explanations.
 They were first asked to decide an initial order $d'$, that is, the amount of trade only with chart information and without the support of the IDSS.
 Then, the IDSS showed a bar graph that indicated the output of a stock price prediction model and its explanations.
-We did not explicitly show $d_{\mathrm{AI}}$ to enhance the autonomy of users' decision-making, but we can easily extend {\PropMethod} to a setting in which $d_{\mathrm{AI}}$ is given to users by including it with $\bm{c}$ (when you always show $d_{\mathrm{AI}}$) or $\bm{x}$ (when you want to selectively show $d_{\mathrm{AI}}$).
+We did not explicitly show $d_{\mathrm{AI}}$ to enhance the autonomy of users' decision-making, which is inspired by libertarian paternalism~\cite{b35e72fa-fff9-37d3-a508-45875042aa96}, the idea of affecting behavior while respecting freedom of choice as well.
+However, we can easily extend {\PropMethod} to a setting in which $d_{\mathrm{AI}}$ is given to users by including it with $\bm{c}$ (when you always show $d_{\mathrm{AI}}$) or $\bm{x}$ (when you want to selectively show $d_{\mathrm{AI}}$).
 Finally, they input their final order $d$.
 After this, the simulator immediately transited to the next day.
 The positions carried over from the final day were converted into cash on the basis of the average stock price over the next five days to calculate the participants' total performance.